Monstera deliciosa: Distribution and growth

-This plant lives in the humid tropical forests, in the lowlands and middle mountains, in the extreme south of Mexico and also in Belize, Honduras, El Salvador, Nicaragua, Costa Rica, Guatemala, Cuba, and Panama.
+Monstera deliciosa is native to humid tropical forests, in lowlands and on lower mountains, in the south of Mexico and also in Costa Rica, Guatemala and Panama.
 The seeds fall to the ground, then the seedlings crawl (negative phototropism) until they meet a tree on which to attach.
 The many adjacent roots thus allow the plant to anchor against its new support and reach the canopy light (although it rarely grows in full sun and prefers a light dimmed by the foliage).
-Wild plants can also be found in other parts of North America (Florida), Asia (Malaysia, India), Australia and the Western Mediterranean and Atlantic (Sicily, Mainland Portugal, Morocco, Madeira).
+Introduced plants can also be found in other parts of North America (Florida), Asia (Malaysia and India), Australia and the Western Mediterranean and Atlantic (Sicily, Mainland Portugal, Morocco, Madeira), also in Madagascar.

 Cultivation

 Monstera deliciosa is commonly grown outdoors as an ornamental plant in the tropics and subtropics.
 The plant requires a lot of space and a rich and loose soil (ideally garden soil and compost in equal parts).
 If it grows in the ground it is better to plant it near a tree, where it can climb, if not against a trellis.
-It is a "moderately greedy plant," in that it needs to be watered just to keep the soil slightly moist.
+It is a "moderately greedy plant", in that it needs to be watered just to keep the soil slightly moist.
 Its hardiness is 11 (that is to say the coldest at -1 C).
 It cannot withstand these temperatures for more than a few hours, but it can live outside in certain temperate regions (Mediterranean coast, Brittany).
 A steady minimum temperature of at least 13–15 C is preferable, allowing continuous growth.
 Growth ceases below 10 C and it is killed by frost.
 It needs very bright exposure, but not full sun.

 Forcing a M. deliciosa to flower outside of its typical tropical habitat proves to be difficult.
 Specific conditions need to be met for the plant to flower.
 However, in its tropical and subtropical habitat, the plant flowers easily.
 In ideal conditions it flowers about three years after planting.
 The plant can be propagated by taking cuttings of a mature plant or by air layering.

 Indoor cultivation

-Its architectural qualities, ease of cultivation, and tolerance of a wide range of conditions make it an ideal plant for indoor cultivation as well.
+Its architectural qualities, ease of cultivation, and tolerance of a wide range of conditions make it widely cultivated indoors.
 For this reason it is a popular plant for the home or office throughout the temperate northern hemisphere.
 It prefers bright indirect light and temperatures of 20–30 C. It is usually watered when the soil has slightly dried out (after around one or two weeks).
 It requires a well-draining, peat-based soil to thrive, such as a soil made with perlite and pieces of bark.
 Flowering is rare when grown indoors.

 In the UK Monstera deliciosa and the cultivar 'Variegata' have gained the Royal Horticultural Society's Award of Garden Merit.

 Toxicity

-Monstera deliciosa is moderately toxic to both cats and dogs because it contains insoluble calcium oxalate crystals (needle-like).
-This crystal may cause injury to the mouth, tongue, and digestive tract.
+Monstera deliciosa is moderately toxic to both cats and dogs because it contains needle-like insoluble calcium oxalate crystals.
+These crystals may cause injury to the mouth, tongue, and digestive tract.
 It also causes dermatitis by direct contact with cat and dog skin.